seankong88/PSH_episode_analysis/README.md

 # PSH Episode Analysis

-This is the source code for paper: Computational frameworks for real-time detection of paroxysmal sympathetic hyperactivity among traumatic brain injury patients
+This is the source code for paper: Computational Frameworks for Real-Time Detection of Paroxysmal Sympathetic Hyperactivity among Traumatic Brain Injury Patients

 ## 🌟 Highlights